 Learn to Navigate a Menu

-According to a Public Health Nutrition study, people eat an average of 200 more calories on days when they eat a restaurant meal than they do when they eat every meal at home, which can really put a wrench into your weight loss progress.
+According to a European Journal of Clinical Nutrition study, people eat an average of 200 more calories on days when they eat a restaurant meal than they do when they eat every meal at home, which can really put a wrench into your weight loss progress.
 To stay on track, Jillian suggests sticking to items that are steamed, boiled, baked, grilled, poached, or roasted.
 That means no french fries or tempura-topped sushi rolls, sorry!
-If you don’t see anything that fits the nutritional bill on the menu, speak up and make a special request.
+If you don't see anything that fits the nutritional bill on the menu, speak up and make a special request.
 Restaurant kitchens are filled will all sorts of stuff so it shouldn't a problem to fulfill your specific requests.
-“If you're too uncomfortable to ask for what you need, tell a white lie: Say you're allergic.
+"If you're too uncomfortable to ask for what you need, tell a white lie: Say you're allergic.
 I know it's controversial to suggest this, but women, in particular, can really have trouble standing up for their own needs.
 So if you want the broccoli soup puréed without cream, tell the waiter you're lactose intolerant," says Jillian.

 Better Yet, Don't Even Read It

 If seeing dishes like 'spaghetti bolognese' and 'bacon cheeseburger' are often too hard for you to ignore, don't even open your menu.
 "Almost every restaurant has the basics—veggies, grains, and protein.
 If you go in knowing what you want, I guarantee you'll be able to make a meal," suggests Jillian.